Liver cancer

 Bile duct cancer (cholangiocarcinoma)

 Cholangio refers to the bile ducts, so cholangiocarcinoma is cancer of the bile ducts.
-The major bile ducts are tubes that connect the liver and gallbladder to the small bowel.
-The bile ducts carry bile, which is made by the liver.
+The bile ducts are tubes that connect the liver and gallbladder to the small bowel.
+They carry bile, which is made by the liver.
 Bile helps to digest fats in food.

 Bile duct cancer is rare.
-Cancer that starts in the section of ducts outside the liver is called extrahepatic cholangiocarcinoma.
-Cancer that starts in the section of ducts inside the liver is called intrahepatic cholangiocarcinoma.
-Intrahepatic cholangiocarcinoma is classed as a type of primary liver cancer.
+Cancer that starts in the ducts outside the liver is called extrahepatic cholangiocarcinoma.
+Cancer that starts in the ducts inside the liver is called intrahepatic cholangiocarcinoma.
+Intrahepatic cholangiocarcinoma is a type of primary liver cancer.

 Angiosarcoma is also known as haemangiosarcoma.
 It’s a type of cancer called a soft tissue sarcoma.